-The company has limited risk because it interacts only with fellow group companies and, indirectly, its ultimate parent company's shareholders as part of the financing structure of the group owned ABPJ.
-The nature of the interactions is set out in notes 4, 7, 8, 10, and 13 to the accounts.
-Within the interactions the principal risks are timing of interest receipts and payments and repayment of principal at the end of the loan terms.
+The company has limited risk because it interacts only with fellow group companies and the shareholders of ABPJ as part of the financing structure of the group owned by ABPJ.
+The nature of the interactions is set out in notes 4, 7, 9, 11 and 14 to the accounts.
+Within the interactions the principal risks are the timing of interest receipts and payments and repayment of principal at the end of the loan terms.
 Agreements are structured so that the company should not be exposed to these risks at any time other than ultimately by the ability of the underlying trading group to pay its debts.
-Further details on financial risk management are set out below and in note 9.
+Further details on financial risk management are set out below and in note 10.